 Whether toasted and slathered with rich butter or sliced for sandwiches.
 Your friends and family will love this fluffy, soft and tender and oh so buttery loaf of Classic White Bread.
-With a just a few ingredients and a little time you will find satisfaction in making your own bread at home.
+With just a few ingredients and a little time, you will find satisfaction in making your own bread at home.

-The method use is called the Straight-Dough Method.
+The method used is called the Straight-Dough Method.
 In where all the ingredients are combined, mixed, kneaded, fermented, formed, proofed, and baked in under 4 hours from start to finish.
 This style of bread is also known as an Enriched Bread.
 The addition of butter, granulated sugar, and whole milk tenderizes the crumb structure but add depth of flavor.
 Since we are not relying on long fermentation to develop flavors.
 The hydration of the dough is 65% making it easy to knead and shape.

 This blog post and YouTube video is sponsored by Litchi the makers of:

 - Mixing Bowls

 - Wooden Spoon